alandekok/recli/README.markdown

  * allow loading of syntaxes / permissions from static buffers instead of files.

+ * if the binary isn't named "recli", look in /etc/recli/$argv0.conf for syntax, etc.

+ * Add "fifo" mode.  "recli --master fifo " listens on a fifo for commands, and runs them. recli --child fifo" reads syntax, etc. from the fifo.
+It then writes commands to the fifo, and reads results.
+The syntax for the fifo should (of course) be in recli format.
+Something like "COMMAND ..." and "RESULT ..." for back and forth communication.
+All commands should be blocking on the child.

+  The above two features will allow recli to be used as a login shell, while there's a "master" daemon on the same machine.

+ * Add TCP mode, so the commands get sent over a TCP connection.
+We do NOT want to add SSL support.
+  That should be done via "stunnel", maybe via "inetd" mode?

  * more regression tests for syntaxes and permissions